blennies/unbikit/.github/README.md

 [![PNPM badge](https://img.shields.io/badge/pnpm-4a4a4a.svg?style=for-the-badge&logo=pnpm&logoColor=f69220)](https://pnpm.io)
 [![Conventional Commits badge](https://img.shields.io/badge/Conventional%20Commits-1.0.0-FE5196?style=for-the-badge&logo=conventionalcommits&logoColor=white)](https://conventionalcommits.org)

-> [!WARNING]
-> This package is at an early development stage.
-Expect API changes!

 ## Introduction

 <img src="/app/src/images/unbikit-logo.svg" alt="logo of unbikit" width="24" height="24"> unbikit
-(_un-bik-ɪt_) is a decoder for `.bik` ([Bink Video](https://en.wikipedia.org/wiki/Bink_Video)) files that can be used to play or transcode videos using the Web Streams API.
+(_un-bik-ɪt_) is a decoder for `.bik` ([Bink Video](https://en.wikipedia.org/wiki/Bink_Video)) files that can be used to play or transcode videos.
 The format was first released in 1999 and has since been used in many classic computer games.

 ⭐ [Documentation](https://blennies.github.io/unbikit/) and a
 ⭐ [video player demo](https://blennies.github.io/unbikit/demo/) are available!